yyr4/2025_BINFdev/README.md

 ## Introduction

-This is an example Nextflow workflow to be used as the Technical assessment for the 2025 Bioinformatics Developer Position.
+This is an example Nextflow workflow to be used as the Technical exercise for the 2025 Bioinformatics Developer Position.

 1. Read QC ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))
 2. Present QC for raw reads ([`MultiQC`](http://multiqc.info/))